Infomation about the trips

 The stay is sunday to sunday.
 We will travel from Stanstead Airport on a sunday morning and travel back home the following sunday evening.
 You will be expected to make your own way to the airport and book your own flights, but this will be the same flight as everyone else.
 Depending on who else comes on the trip, we will try to arrange transports between mini groups to Stansted airport, but please keep in mind if you are booking on your own you may need to travel to Stanstead on your own.

-Once in Sweden we will take hire cars in to town to visit the tackle shop where we can spend silly amounts of money on shiny new lures.
-Next stop will be the supermarket to grab some food for our stay.
-Then on to the guest houses and a pot of Yorkshire tea.
+Once in Sweden we will take a minibus to either town for food or direct to camp a pot of Yorkshire tea.
 There are two guest houses with six people in each.
 One is the Boathouse overlooking the lake and the second house is approx 30m behind.
 The stay is self catering, so you will be expected to feed yourself.
 Upon leaving the lodges it is expected you should give the guest house a good clean.

 Regarding fishing, we will be split in to teams of three people per boat.
 This can be you and two friends or If you are alone I will try to place you in a boat of similar experience or even with me.
 We can even rotate partners as the week goes on.
 We will be fishing the archipelago, basically a big chunk of (sometimes salty) water which many of us will not have experienced before.
 Early on the first day we will have a look at a few areas and get people used to the boats and equipment and the fishing.
 People are free to go do their own thing or we can all stay close and go exploring the bays and reed lines together.
 If a group of three friends wants to all be in one boat and even go explore the water on their own, then this is fine also.
 As the week goes on we can be more adventurous and try new areas, fish on our own or even have a Swedish style competition just for fun!